Get a background check

 If you own a child care center or work for a child care provider, you need a background check.
 Here’s how to start a new background check:

-- Get an application packet.
+- Get the required documents.
 If you work at a child care center, you can get a fingerprint card and other required documents from your employer.
-If you’re starting a family child care center or are a center director, you can get cards from OEC by completing the fingerprint packet request form, emailing firstname.lastname@example.org, or calling (860) 500-4466.
+If you’re starting a family child care center or are a center director, you can get cards from OEC by completing the fingerprint card request form, emailing firstname.lastname@example.org, or calling (860) 500-4466.
 If you leave a voicemail message, please speak slowly, spell important names and words, and tell us: (1) whether you are a center/group child care home OR family provider OR license-exempt center-based program that receives Care 4 Kids funding, (2) your name, (3) full address, and (4) how many fingerprint cards you need.

 - Get fingerprinted.
 Fill out all of the information on the front of the fingerprint card.
 Click here for a sample.
 Then go to your local police department or State Police barracks to have your fingerprints taken.
 Some offices require an appointment or are only open at certain days and times.
 Most agencies charge a fee to take your prints, which is separate from the DESPP and FBI background check processing fee.
 You must bring a current, government-issued photo ID and payment for the collection fee.
 You can also contact the Connecticut Department of Emergency Services and Public Protection (DESPP) Fingerprinting Division at (860) 685-8270